serverless/extensions/README.md

 # EXT

-**Run, Build & Share Developer Experiences.**

-EXT enables you to use and make Developer Experiences that can provision and automate cloud infrastructure use-cases.
-For example, you can use EXT to deploy _a static website to AWS S3_, _a real-time data processing pipeline to AWS Kinesis_, or _a MongoDB Atlas Database_.
+Use and make Developer Experiences that can provision and automate cloud infrastructure use-cases, like:

+* Static website to AWS S3
+* Real-time data processing pipeline to AWS Kinesis
+* MongoDB Atlas Database

 Consider EXT as the natural evolution of Infrastructure-as-Code.

-EXT runs Extensions.
-An **Extension** is automation logic for a specific use-case, encapsulated in a container.
-Thanks to containerization, you can create or use automation logic written in any language, and compose them together via their inputs and outputs.
+EXT runs **Extensions**.
+An Extension is automation logic for a specific use-case, encapsulated in a container.
+Thanks to containerization, you can create or use Extensions written in any language, and compose them together via their inputs and outputs.

-Follow this guide to build and run your first Extension via EXT.

 _This initial release is for internal Serverless Inc teammates only.
 The experience is currently limited to building and running your own Extension._